Powered by HomeInsurance.com (NPN: 8781838)

 Applying for life insurance as a smoker

-When you apply for life insurance, your application will typically ask you if you’re a smoker.
-Life insurance companies treat smokers as high-risk policyholders since smokers are more likely to develop health issues and pass away at a younger age.
+When you apply for life insurance, your application will typically ask you if you use any form of tobacco, nicotine or marijuana.
+Life insurance companies often treat smokers and nicotine users as high-risk policyholders since they are more likely to develop health issues and pass away at a younger age.

 Best types of life insurance for smokers

 The best life insurance for smokers will depend on their specific needs for the policy.
-Smokers may be eligible for many different life insurance policy types.
-Although you may pay more than a non-smoker would, you'll likely be able to find more than one company that will write you a policy.
+Smokers/nicotine users may be eligible for many different life insurance policy types.
+Although you may pay more than a nonsmoker would, you'll likely be able to find more than one company that will write you a policy.
 Speaking to a licensed insurance agent may help you determine which policy type is best for your individual needs.
 Here are some commonly offered policy types you may be eligible for:

-• Term life insurance: The simplest and cheapest kind of life insurance, term life insurance lasts for a specific number of years — usually 10, 20 or 30 — and includes a death benefit paid out if you pass away during the policy’s term.
-After the term is over, there is no other benefit or payback.
+- Term life insurance: The simplest and cheapest kind of life insurance, term life insurance lasts for a specific number of years — usually 10, 20 or 30 — and includes a death benefit paid out if you pass away during the policy’s term.
 This is generally the most affordable life insurance for smokers.

-• Whole life insurance: A whole life insurance policy is permanent coverage that will remain in force as long as you pay the premium.
-In addition, a portion of your premium will be put into a cash value component that you can draw from once a certain amount has accumulated.
+- Whole life insurance: A whole life insurance policy is permanent coverage designed to remain in force your entire life.
+In addition, a portion of your premium will be put into a cash value component that you can draw from once it has accumulated.
 Whole life insurance is designed to guarantee a death benefit payout, as long as premiums are paid, so it's typically one of the more expensive types of life coverage.

-• Guaranteed issue insurance: Guaranteed issue insurance is a unique type of permanent life insurance policy that does not require a medical exam or health screening.
+- Guaranteed issue insurance: Guaranteed issue insurance is a unique type of permanent life insurance policy that does not require a medical exam or health screening.
 It is generally available to individuals between the ages of 50 and 80.
 If you are a smoker or have an existing health condition, this may appeal to you, though coverage limits are usually capped around $25,000.
 Your premiums will not be based on your smoking behavior but will instead take into account your age, gender and the amount of coverage you would like.
 The caveat with this type of life insurance is it can typically be more expensive than medically underwritten life insurance for a smoker in generally good health.
+Guaranteed acceptance life insurance policies also typically come with a graded death benefit, which means if you pass away from a nonaccidental death within the first two or three years (depending on policy and insurance company) of the policy, your beneficiary will only receive your paid premiums plus interest, usually between 5 and 10 percent, instead of the full death benefit.

 The cost of life insurance for smokers

-Applicants who smoke cigarettes are almost always going to see a much higher price for insurance coverage than healthy non-smokers.
-However, it pays to shop around since every insurer has its own policies and procedures, and some may be more lenient toward smokers than others.
+Applicants who smoke cigarettes or use nicotine products are almost always going to see a much higher price for insurance coverage than healthy nonsmokers.
+However, it pays to shop around since every insurer has its own policies and procedures, and some may be more lenient toward smokers/nicotine users than others.
 If you are turned down by one insurance company, don't assume that you will be unable to find coverage elsewhere.
-You may benefit from working with an independent agent who sells policies for a range of carriers.
-Comparing quotes for different policy types and coverage limits may help you identify the cheapest life insurance for smokers.
+You may benefit from working with an independent life insurance agent or broker who sells policies for a range of carriers.
+An experienced agent can help you narrow down companies that will offer the best coverage and compare quotes for different policy types and coverage limits to help you identify the cheapest life insurance for smokers.

 What if you quit smoking?

-Quitting smoking is a good idea for many reasons, but it can be challenging to do so.
-If you have plans to quit in the future, you should still consider purchasing a policy now so that you can protect your loved ones rather than risk being without coverage if the worst happens.
+Quitting smoking or using nicotine is a good idea for many reasons, but it can be challenging to do so.
+If you have plans to quit in the future and don’t have life insurance coverage, you should still consider purchasing a policy now so that you can protect your loved ones rather than risk being without coverage if the worst happens.